 In the Core Theory and all three of the fundamental theories, time is treated somewhat like a dimension of space.
 More specifically, time is treated as being a special dimension of spacetime.
 Space is what mathematicians call the space of all possible positions or locations, and spacetime is the space of all possible events, point-events.
 That is, spacetime is a collection of points called spacetime locations where the universe’s physical events and processes occur.
 The usual spacetime is four-dimensional and also a continuum.
 Time is a distinguished, one-dimensional sub-space of this continuum.
 Because the time dimension is so different from a space dimension, physicists very often speak of (3+1)-dimensional spacetime rather than 4-dimensional spacetime.
 Technically, any spacetime, no matter how many dimensions it has, is required to be a differentiable manifold with a metric tensor defined on it, but that requirement is not explained in this article.

 Time, as so described by our three most fundamental physical theories, is smooth and not quantized.
 What does that mean?
 In mathematical physics, the ordering of instants by the happens-before relation of temporal precedence is complete in the sense that there are no gaps in the sequence of instants.
-Any duration or interval of time is smooth; the technical term is that the intervals are continuous; they form a linear continuum.
+Any duration or interval of time is smooth; the technical term is that the intervals are continuous; the points of time form a linear continuum.
 Unlike physical objects, physical time is believed to be infinitely divisible—that is, divisible in the sense of the actually infinite, not merely in Aristotle’s sense of potentially infinite.
 Regarding the density of instants, the ordered instants are so densely packed that between any two there is a third so that no instant has a next instant.
 Regarding continuity, time’s being a linear continuum implies that there is a nondenumerable infinity of instants between any two non-simultaneous instants.
 The rational number line does not have so many points between any pair of different points; it is not continuous the way the real number line is, but rather contains many gaps.
-The real numbers can fill the gaps.
+The real numbers such as pi, which is not a rational number, fill the gaps.

 Leibniz’s Principle of Sufficient Reason implies any single event happens for a reason, but quantum theory implies that when a single nucleus of radioactive uranium decays at a specific time, there is no determining cause or reason for the decay; the best our quantum theory can say is that there was a certain probability of the decay occurring at that time.
 The statistical veil of quantum theory cannot be penetrated.
 Quantum theory is, in this way radically unintuitive.
 Lee Smolin’s reaction to quantum theory’s being so mysterious is to say, “we can’t make sense of it simply because it isn’t true” (Smolin 2013, p.
 141).